Center of generalized skein algebras: Abstract

 \section{Abstract}

 We consider a generalization of the Kauffman bracket skein algebra of a surface that is generated by loops and arcs between marked points on the interior or boundary, up to skein relations defined by Muller and Roger-Yang.
-We compute the center of this Muller-Roger-Yang skein algebra and show that it is almost Azumaya when the quantum parameter $q$ is a primitive $n$-th root of unity with odd $n$.
+We compute the center of the Muller-Roger-Yang skein algebra and show that this algebra is almost Azumaya when the quantum parameter $q$ is a primitive $n$-th root of unity with odd $n$.
 We also discuss the implications on the representation theory of the Muller-Roger-Yang generalized skein algebra.